Genevieve Smith – Victims Services Worker

 Kevin Smith – Lawyer

 Kevin is a graduate of Osgoode Hall Law School of York University, Ontario.
-He is a member of the BC and Ontario Bar, has worked as a legal aid lawyer for thirty years in Ontario, and for the last four years, has worked in BC.
+He recently completed an LLM in Elder Law from the Center for Excellence in Elder Law at Stetson University in the USA.
+He is a member of the BC and Ontario Bar, has worked as a legal aid lawyer for thirty years in Ontario, and for the last six years, has worked in BC.
 While in Ontario, Kevin worked in the community legal clinic system.
 His last position in Ontario was as the Clinic Director of Parkdale Community Legal Services (PCLS), a community clinic associated with Osgoode.
 PCLS has twenty staff, and each academic term twenty law students come to work in the clinic as caseworkers.
 Kevin was Co-Director of the Parkdale Intensive Program in Poverty Law of Osgoode, and was a member of Osgoode’s Faculty Council.
-More recently in BC, Kevin has specialized in ‘elder law’ and has his own elder law practice, Coastal Elder Law Corporation.
-Kevin had also previously worked with BCCEAS as the Program Manager of the Elder Law Clinic.
-His elder law practice focuses on elder abuse matters including financial abuse and financial exploitation, capacity issues, seniors housing, pensions and appeals.
+His elder law work focuses on elder abuse matters including financial abuse and financial exploitation, capacity issues, issues in seniors housing and residential care, and pension appeals.

 Lin Chen – Workshop Coordinator & SAIL Intake Worker